williamcioffi/sattagutils/README.md

 ## Obligatory warning
 This package is under active dev... things will change.

+## Contributing

+Start here if you'd like to [contribute](CONTRIBUTING.md).
+If you have questions feel free to drop me a line at wrc14 [at] duke.edu

 ## Quick Guide
 _there is no tutorial right now but comming soon._